pingcap/blog/_posts/2017-06-26-refactor-builtin.md

+---
+layout: post
-# Refactor Built-in Functions in TiDB
+title: Refactoring the Built-in Functions in TiDB
+excerpt: In order to accelerate expression evaluation, we recently refactored its framework.
+This tutorial will show you how to use the new computational framework to rewrite or add a built-in function in TiDB.
+---

+<span id=`top`> </span>
 In order to accelerate expression evaluation, we recently refactored its framework.
 This tutorial will show you how to use the new computational framework to rewrite or add a built-in function in TiDB.

 ## Table of Content